Cairi-S/vegan-Glasgow/documentation/TESTING.md

 Navigation Bar

 Hover over navigation items, contact page link and social media icons in the footer ensuring there is no discernable change other than the pointer turning to a hand and the item changing color from off white to dark green.

+Change the screen size to various mobile devices using devTools to verify that the navigation bar and footer are responsive.
+With the navbar becoming a burger menu and footer items stacking at the appropriate breakpoints.

 Logged out users:
 *Header*